-Associate of Science (in effect Fall 2018)
+Associate of Science (in effect Fall 2021)

-- A. Complete between 60 and 64 semester hours of academic credit of which at least 50% or the last 20 semester hours shall be in residence - B. Attain a minimum cumulative grade point average of 2.0. - Select a major or program that will be recognized on the student's official transcript. - D. Complete the following minimum requirements:
+- Complete between 60 and 64 semester hours of academic Α. credit of which at least 50% or the last 20 semester hours shall be in residence - Attain a minimum cumulative grade point average of 2.0.
+B. - Select a major or program that will be recognized on the C. student's official transcript. - D. Complete the following minimum requirements:

-Courses must include Composition I, Composition II, and one Speech course, either Public Speaking or Interpersonal Communications.
+9 credits Courses must include Composition I, Composition II, and one Speech course, either Public Speaking or Interpersonal Communications.

-Humanities and Social Sciences 9 credit
+Humanities and Social Sciences

-Courses must be selected from Art, Cultural Studies, Film and Theatre, Foreign Language, Humanities, Literature, General Music, Philosophy, Religion, Anthropology, Economics, Geography, History, Political Science, Psychology, and Sociology.
+Courses must be selected from Art, Cultural Studies, Film and Theatre, Foreign Language, Humanities, Literature, General Music, Philosophy, Religion, Anthropology, Economics Geography, History, Political Science, Psychology, and Sociology.

-Science and Mathematics 20 credits
+Science and Mathematics